Sugar production in the Danish West Indies

-Sugar production in the United States Virgin Islands was an important part of the economy of the United States Virgin Islands for over two hundred years.
-Long before the islands became part of the United States in 1917, the islands, in particular the island of Saint Croix, was exploited by the Danish from the early 18th century and by 1800 over 30,000 acres were under cultivation, earning Saint Croix a reputation as the "Garden of the West Indies".
+Sugar production in the Danish West Indies, now the United States Virgin Islands, was an important part of the economy of the islands for over two hundred years.
+Long before the islands became part of the United States in 1917, the islands, in particular the island of Saint Croix, was exploited by the Danish from the early 18th century, and by 1800 over 30,000 acres were under cultivation, earning Saint Croix a reputation as the "Garden of the West Indies".
 Since the closing of the last sugar factory on Saint Croix in 1966, the industry has become only a memory.